 Close to it is the inscription in Sanskrit in Devnagari Script that tells about the renovation of the temple by Snghan Dev of Yadavas in 1214 CE.
-The inscription has sun and moon on the top.
+The inscription has the sun and moon on the top.
 A Shivalinga is being worshipped by a Purohit below them along with a cow and a sword.
-Conch shell on the left is the royal emblem of Yadavas who trace their descent from the Vishnu Avatar of Krishna.
+The conch shell on the left is the royal emblem of Yadavas who trace their descent from the Vishnu Avatar of Krishna.

 On both the southern and northern doors of the Sabha mandap, you can see the incomplete structures that were planned but were never completed.
-Can we complete them in 21st CE?
+Can we complete them in the 21st CE?
 Yes, provided we had the skills to carve the stone so beautifully.

-Madanikas are exquisite at this Khidrapur Temple.
+Madanikas is exquisite at this Khidrapur Temple.

 Some of the ones I can recall are:

 - Mridangvadini – or the one who is playing Mridanga, also known as Mardala.

 - Vishkanya – with a snake on her feet & hands